 - Formation of a school wellness team

 Project Healthy Schools was originally developed by the University of Michigan Health System.
-In Genesee County/Flint, the Great Flint Health Coalition has launched Project Healthy Schools in partnership with Commit to Fit at Grand Blanc West Middle School, Grand Blanc East Middle School, and Carman Ainsworth Middle School.
-Currently, Grand Blanc West and East Middle have completed three years of PHS and will be continuing into year four.
-Carman Ainsworth Middle School has recently completed their second year with the program.
+In Genesee County/Flint, the Great Flint Health Coalition has launched Project Healthy Schools in partnership with Commit to Fit at Grand Blanc West Middle School, Grand Blanc East Middle School, Carman Ainsworth Middle School, Armstrong Middle School, Mt.
+Morris, and St. John Vianney.
 Multiple local partners have also assisted with implementation.

 If your school district is interested in implementing Project Healthy Schools, please contact the GFHC today via email at firstname.lastname@example.org, subject Project Healthy Schools.